Young Woman Applying Skincare Treatment As Part Of Her Routine

 Why Skincare Matters (Especially as a Teen)

-• Reduce breakouts and irritation over time
+• Reduce breakouts and irritation through gentle, consistent care

-• Protect your skin from long-term damage
+• Protect your skin from long-term damage, especially with daily sun protection

 Understanding Your Skin Type